kennethtr/cucumber-BDD-selenium-framework-starter-kit/README.md

 Features include:

- - Support for all major web browsers
+ - Support for all major web browsers (Windows + MacOS)
  - Support for reporting (using Extent Reports)
  - Support for capturing screenshots
  - Utilities class which has resuable methods that help perform common web actions.